pippim/pippim.github.io/programs/iothings.md

 the `/lib/systemd/system-sleep` directory contains the bash scripts.
 Of particular note is:

-- `sound` Enables sound for the HDMI stereo system.
-A bug in Pulse Audio 8 sets the output sound to the Laptop when system goes to sleep.
+- A bug in Pulse Audio 8 sets the output sound to the Laptop speakers when system goes to sleep.
 The system sound device doesn't default to HDMI when the system wakes up / resumes from suspend.
+The `sound` script enables sound for the HDMI stereo system.

 A variety of scripts are provided to make life convenient.